-32. B. juncea has been distributed worldwide as a crop, and has become naturalised in fields, wasteland and roadsides as a weed (Vélez, 2017).
-On a worldwide scale, information regarding the weediness of B. juncea is limited, indicating that it has not become a significant weed despite a long history of cultivation.
+- 32. B. juncea has been distributed worldwide as a crop, and has become naturalised in fields, wasteland and roadsides as a weed (Vélez, 2017).
+On a worldwide scale, information regarding the weediness of B. juncea is limited, indicating that it has not become a significant weed globally despite a long history of cultivation.
 In Canada, B. juncea is not considered a problem weed, which may be largely attributed to the small scale of cultivation (CFIA, 2012).
-In the USA, B. juncea is listed as a restricted noxious weed in Alaska and Michigan with allowable tolerances set for agricultural seed offered for sale and as an invasive weed in New Hampshire, but it is not present on the United States Federal Noxious Weeds list (Invasive.org, 2018).

-33. B. juncea is naturalised in Australia.
+In the USA, B. juncea is listed as a restricted noxious weed in Alaska and Michigan with allowable tolerances set for agricultural seed offered for sale and as an invasive weed in New Hampshire, but it is not present on the United States Federal Noxious Weeds list (Invasive.org, 2018). - 33.
+B. juncea is naturalised in Australia, widely in New South Wales, Queensland, South Australia, Western Australia and the Northern Territory, and sparingly in Victoria and Tasmania (Brisbane City Council Weed Identification Tool, accessed August 2022).
 In areas where it is grown, it can be an agricultural weed in subsequent crops.
 There are isolated reports of B. juncea as an environmental weed in NSW and Victoria (Randall, 2017).
 However, the most recent Victorian state government environmental weed list gives B. juncea risk ranking score of zero, which means non-invasive and insignificant impact on natural systems (White et al., 2018).
-B. juncea is not recorded in the Weeds of National Significance list (Weeds Australia website, accessed February 2022), the National Environmental Alert List (Weeds Australia website, accessed February 2022), or the Noxious Weed List for Australian States and Territories (Invasive Plants and Animals Committee, 2015).

-34. The weed risk of volunteer B. juncea has been assessed using methodology based on the National Post-Border Weed Risk Management Protocol (see Appendix 1, OGTR, 2017).
+B. juncea is not recorded in the Weeds of National Significance list (Weeds Australia website, accessed February 2022), the National Environmental Alert List (Weeds Australia website, accessed February 2022), or the Noxious Weed List for Australian States and Territories (Invasive Plants and Animals Committee, 2015). - 34.
+The weed risk of volunteer B. juncea has been assessed using methodology based on the National Post-Border Weed Risk Management Protocol (see Appendix 1, OGTR, 2017).
 This assessment protocol rates the weed risk of plants according to properties that correlate with weediness for each relevant land use (Standards Australia et al., 2006).
-These properties relate to the plants' potential to cause harm (impact), to its invasiveness (spread and persistence) and to its potential distribution (scale).
+These properties relate to the plant's potential to cause harm (impact), to its invasiveness (spread and persistence) and to its potential distribution (scale).
 For juncea canola, its actual, rather than potential, distribution is addressed.
 The relevant land uses considered were agricultural land use, intensive use areas such as roadsides, and nature conservation areas.
 A summary of the findings of the weed risk assessment are included in sections 4.2.1 to 4.2.3, below.
 For more detail, refer to Appendix 1 of The Biology of Brassica napus L. (canola) and Brassica juncea (L.) Czern. & Coss.
 (Indian mustard) (OGTR, 2017).